Horlicks-p/moelog-ai-qna-links/README.md

 *Stable tag: 1.1.0
 *License: GPLv2 or later
 *License URI: https://www.gnu.org/licenses/gpl-2.0.html
+// 這是 Plugin Header 區塊的結束，簡介文字應該放在這裡，並且可以斷行。

 Display your own pre-set AI question list under each post, open answers in a new tab, and let OpenAI generate contextual replies automatically.
 Simple, secure, and fast.

 == Description ==

 **Moelog AI Q&A Links** is a lightweight plugin that allows authors to predefine questions for each post.
 At the bottom of each article, readers can click a question to open a new page where an AI (powered by OpenAI API) generates a contextual answer.
 - 🧠 Supports OpenAI models (e.g., `gpt-4o-mini`, `gpt-4-turbo`, etc.)
 - 🗝️ Secure API key management (supports `wp-config.php` constant)
 - 🧩 Works with both posts and pages